wvanderp/GoldDiggersLog/characters/npc/Blackstaff.md

 ## tower

 A boy named Oliver (8 M) will open the door and ask you what you would like to drink.

+Olivier and the black staff were seen in the same room